Hendrikje van Andel-Schipper: Death

-She died peacefully in her sleep on 30 August 2005, two months after her 115th birthday.
+Van Andel-Schipper died in her sleep on 30 August 2005, two months after her 115th birthday.
 She had remained mentally alert up until her death, but suffered from increasing frailty.
 Several days prior to her death she told the director of her nursing home, Johan Beijering, that "It's been nice, but the man upstairs says it's time to go".
 She agreed to leave her body to science when she was 82.
 An autopsy at the University of Groningen revealed that she died of undetected gastric cancer, the tumor in her stomach being the size of a small fist.
-Following her death, Elizabeth Bolden became the world's oldest living person.
+At the time of her death, she was the second-oldest living person behind María Capovilla.

 Longevity

 Van Andel-Schipper had stated that the secret to her longevity was a serving of herring every day and drinking orange juice.
 She later jokingly added "breathing."
 On another occasion, she gave the following advice: "Don't smoke and don't drink too much alcohol.
 Just a small advocaat with cream on Sundays and holidays.
 And you must remain active."